TBD54566975/web5-rs/docs/API_DESIGN.md

   /// Returns the Ed25519Signer for the given public key.
   METHOD get_signer(public_key: Jwk): Ed25519Signer

   /// For importing keys which may be stored somewhere such as environment variables.
+Return Jwk is the public key for the given private key.
-  METHOD import_key(private_key: Jwk)
+  METHOD import_key(private_key: Jwk): Jwk
 ```

 # Digital Signature Algorithm's (DSA)